Emreozgun/myKernel/README.md

   > That command which will exit the shell.

   ### Other features
-  > When the user types !n , the n-th previous command will run.(Its like up and down arrow keys)
+  - When the user types !n , the n-th previous command will run (Its like up and down arrow keys).
-  > Each command supports have a single pipe "|" or a single redirection operator > <.
+  - Each command supports have a single pipe "|" or a single redirection operator > <.
-  > You can use Ctr-C to exit from gtushell
+  - You can use Ctr-C to exit from gtushell.